golemcloud/golem/api-gateway-examples/README.md

 }'

 ```
-Reload the gateway, otherwise the API is not deployed with Tyk yet, so this is an important step.
+Reload the Tyk API Gateway, otherwise the API is not deployed with Tyk yet, so this is an important step.
+Note that, if you are encountering issues following these steps, please refer to Tyk documentations.

 ```bash
 curl -H "x-tyk-authorization: foo" -s http://localhost:8080/tyk/reload/group

 ```

 ### Important aspects
-* Anything with listen_path /v10 will be forwarded to the worker bridge.
+* Anything with listen_path /v10 will be forwarded to the worker service.
-* Tyk injects x-golem-api-definition-id and x-golem-api-definition-version headers to the request, which is the id and version of the endpoint definition that we registered with the worker bridge
+* Tyk injects x-golem-api-definition-id and x-golem-api-definition-version headers to the request, which is the id and version of the [API-Definition](worker_service_api_definition.json) that we registered with the worker bridge
 * With docker set up, we have 2 different docker networks running.
-Therefore, the IP of the worker-bridge is the IP address of the machine (and not localhost) http://192.168.18.101:9006/.
+Therefore, the IP of the worker-service is the IP address of the machine (and not localhost) http://192.168.18.101:9006/
-* The target URL is url of the worker bridge that is ready to serve your custom requests.
+* The target URL is url of the worker service that is ready to serve your custom requests.
-* Worker bridge is already registered with the API definition ID shopping-cart.
-If the worker bridge is not registered with the correct API definition, it will return something like the following
+* Worker service is already registered with the API definition ID shopping-cart.
+If the worker service is not registered with the correct API definition, it will return something like the following

 ```
  API request definition id shfddfopping-cart not found%